awadhesh1/OBReturnKeyTextField/README.md

 # OBReturnKeyTextField
-A subclass of UITextfield using Reactive Cocoa with a dynamic return-key keyboard button, set according to text validation/condition
+A subclass of UITextfield using Reactive Cocoa with a dynamic UIReturnKey button, set according to text validation/condition.

 Usage:

 - Make sure you include ReactiveCocoa in your project (https://github.com/ReactiveCocoa/ReactiveCocoa)
   CocoPods:  pod 'ReactiveCocoa'.